Alfred S. Regnery

-Alfred S. Regnery (born November 21, 1942) is an American conservative lawyer, author, and former publisher.
+Alfred S. Regnery (born November 21, 1942) is an American conservative lawyer, former magazine publisher, and writer.

 Background

 Alfred S. Regnery was born on November 21, 1942, in Chicago.
 He is the son of Henry Regnery (1912–1996), founder of Regnery Publishing, a conservative publishing house founded in 1947.

 Regnery graduated from Beloit College in Beloit, Wisconsin, in 1965 and received a J.D. from the University of Wisconsin Law School in Madison, Wisconsin, in 1971.

 Career

 Early in his career, Regnery served as college director of the Young Americans for Freedom, as a Senate aide, and the Lands Division of the U.S. Department of Justice under President Ronald Reagan.

 In 1976, Regnery ran for district attorney in Madison, Wisconsin.
 During that campaign, his wife reported several threatening phone calls.
 Regnery publicized allegations to the police that his wife had been injured and forced to have sexual acts with men who had broken into their home.
 During the investigation, police found no evidence to substantiate the claims and allegedly discovered a "stash of pornography" in the Regnery home.

 Regnery served as a legal counsel to Republican Senator Paul Laxalt of Nevada and to the United States Senate Committee on the Judiciary.

 From 1981 to 1986, Regnery served as deputy assistant attorney general of the Land and Natural Resources Division of the United States Department of Justice.
 In 1983, he was appointed by President Ronald Reagan as administrator of the Office of Juvenile Justice and Delinquency Prevention, and he worked on the Meese Report.
 On May 21, 1986, Regnery resigned his position as administrator "abruptly" to return to the family business.